Particular/docs.particular.net/nservicebus/operations/performance-counters.md

 **Added in:** Version 3

-Monitors the age of the oldest message in the queue.
 This takes into account the whole chain, from the message being sent from the client machine until successfully processed by the server.
 Define an Service-level agreement (SLA) for each endpoint and use the `CriticalTime` counter to ensure it is adhered to.

 **Versions 6 and above:** The value recorded in the TimeSent header is the time when the call to send the message is executed, not the actual time when the message was dispatched to the transport infrastructure.
 Since the outgoing messages in handlers are sent as a [batched](/nservicebus/messaging/batched-dispatch.md) operation, depending on how long the message handler takes to complete, the actual dispatch may happen later than the time recorded in the TimeSent header.
 For operations outside of handlers the recorded sent time is accurate.